 On one of my recent walks, my eye caught an amazing mass of color in a garden on the side of the street.
 An unusual color too, almost blue.
 When I researched, I found out it is Ceanothus.
 It is also called the California Lilac.

 You can grow them as a free-standing shrub or wall-trained.
 They will ad an incredible display of color to your garden.

 Ceanothus flowers in late spring or late summer.
 Flowering time varies based on the species.
 It is easy to grow Ceanothus.
 Many varieties are evergreen.
 But there are also deciduous varieties.
 And also some cultivars are fragrant.

 Ceanothus is from the Rhamnaceae or Buckthorn family of plants.
 It is also known as Buckbrush, SoapBush, or California Lilac.
 It is native to North America.
-Most shrubs grow from 50cm to 3m or 2 or 10ft.
-However, some varieties can be considered a small tree growing to 6m or 20ft.
+It grows from 50cm to 3m or 2 or 10ft.
+Some varieties can be considered a small tree growing to 6m or 20ft.

-Propagate Ceanothus from cuttings. semi-ripe cuttings work well for evergreen varieties, especially in summer and autumn.
-For Deciduous variety, softwood cuttings are better.
-You may propagate from seeds, you will need to soak them for 24 hours in hot water then they should be exposed to the cold conditions sometimes for a couple of months then planted in a warm environment whereas germination can take several months.
+Propagate Ceanothus from cuttings.
+Semi-ripe cuttings work well for evergreen varieties.
+Try it in summer and autumn.
+Softwood cuttings are better for the deciduous variety.
+You may also propagate from seeds.
+Soak the seeds for 24 hours in hot water.
+Then they should be exposed to a cold environment.
+Sometimes for a couple of months.
+Then planted in a warm environment.
+Germination can take several months.